syncfusion-content/blazor-docs/blazor/diagram-component/ports/appearance.md

 ## Appearance

-* The shape of a port can be changed by using the `Shape` property.
+* The shape of a port can be changed by using the [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_Shape) property.
 To explore the different types of port shapes, refer to Port Shapes.
 If you need to render a custom shape, then you can set shape to path and define path using the path data property.

-* The appearance of the ports can be customized by using the `StrokeColor`, `StrokeWidth`, and `Fill` properties.
+* The appearance of the ports can be customized by using the [StrokeColor](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ShapeStyle.html#Syncfusion_Blazor_Diagram_ShapeStyle_StrokeColor), [StrokeWidth](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ShapeStyle.html#Syncfusion_Blazor_Diagram_ShapeStyle_StrokeWidth), and [Fill](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ShapeStyle.html#Syncfusion_Blazor_Diagram_ShapeStyle_Fill) properties.

-* Customize the port size by using the `Width` and `Height` properties of port.
+* Customize the port size by using the [Width](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_Width) and [Height](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_Height) properties of port.

-* The ports `Visibility` property allows you to define when the port should be visible.
+* The ports [Visibility](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_Visibility) property allows you to define when the port should be visible.

 The following code explains how to change the appearance of the port.